Ulbora/Six910/README.md

 The default database for Six910 will be MySQL.
 The database module can be found [here](https://github.com/Ulbora/six910-mysql).
 The database interface, however is modular and can easily be switched out for any other database.

 ## Addon Applications
-Six910 will allow third party developers to build addon applications that integrate into templates.
+Six910 allows third party developers to build addon applications that integrate into templates.

-**We need Golang developers to work on this project.** If you are interested in contributing, send a **pull request** with your name added to the developer section of the readme.

-## Developers and Contributors:

-1. Ken Williamson
-2. Your Name Here